MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/2-copilot-in-word.md

 - [**ContosoLearn Value Proposition.docx**](https://github.com/MicrosoftLearning/MS-4012-Microsoft-Copilot-Unlocked/raw/master/Allfiles/Demo%20Sample%20Docs/ContosoLearn%20Value%20Proposition.docx)
 - (Optional - see instructions below) [**Microsoft FY24 Second Quarter Earnings Conference Call**](https://github.com/MicrosoftLearning/MS-4012-Microsoft-Copilot-Unlocked/raw/master/Allfiles/Demo%20Sample%20Docs/Microsoft_FY24_Second_Quarter_Earnings_Conference_Call.docx)

-> [!NOTE]
-> It can take up to 10 minutes for these files to sync to your OneDrive.
+> **NOTE:**  It can take up to 10 minutes for these files to sync to your OneDrive.
 To expedite this process, you can open the document and then close it, which will add it to your Most Recently Used (MRU) list.

 ## Talking Points